BoloVEVO/BoloVEVO/README.md

 ---------------------------------------

 - 😄 Pronouns: he/him
-- 🌍 Languages: I mainly speak Spanish and English as you see 🤓
+- 🌍 Languages: Spanish/English
-- 📱 Discord: Bolo#0001 (no furry porn pls)
+- 📱 Discord: bolovevo
-- ⚡ Fun fact: I fced Sex mod with a single hand 😎
+- ⚡ Fun fact: No more fun facts D:

 ---------------------------------------

 # Projects I worked on:
 - ## 🔭 Camellia 2.5 as Lead Coder
 - I've never imagined to work on my favorite mod.
 Shoutouts for Camellia and Holofunk team for inviting me to work.
-I left the team.
+I left the team anyways kek.
 - ## 🐌 vs Snail's house as Programmer assistant
 - Mod is coming soon :D
 - ## 🎵 Friday Night Voltex: Devilish Dance
-- Spin-off from original FNV with a new titty character.
-Also first mod featuring my Kade Engine fork :D (At least for 1.0)
+- Spin-off from original FNV with a new hotty character.
 - ## 🌱 [My Kade-Engine fork](https://github.com/BoloVEVO/Kade-Engine-Public)
 - My custom fork of Kade Engine that fixes all the bugs of the latest release with some features.
-I'll be working on the repo when I get in the mood again.

 Uh and that's all :D